adispring/git-client-hook/README.md

 Check options includes:

-1. git hook will install only if NODE_ENV is development or undefined.(some problems with NODE_ENV)
+1. Git hook will install only if NODE_ENV is development or undefined.
-2. if the project is managed by git.(has .git/ dir)
+2. If project is managed by git.(has .git/ dir)
-3. whether some hooks have already installed, whether hooks have changed/updated.
+3. Check if some hooks have already installed, if hooks have changed/updated.
 If hook has already installed and not changed, this hook will not install again, else if it updated, it will updated.

+### Uninstall

+Run `npm uninstall git-client-hook --save`:

+1. git-client-hook will be uninstalled.
+2. git hooks installed into .git/hooks/ will be uninstalled.

 ## Development